C6.0 Policy Prohibiting Discrimination and Harassment

 Affirmative Consent Chart

-Threat Assessment Process
+Title IX Risk Assessment Process

 Title IX violations are taken very seriously at RIT.
 RIT is committed to investigate complaints of sexual discrimination, sexual harassment, sexual assault and other sexual misconduct, and to ensure that appropriate action is taken to stop the behavior, prevent its recurrence and remedy its effects.